ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/resource-requests.md

 ```

 We also have keyword features to help you constrain your jobs to certain categories of nodes.

 - `oldest`: the oldest generation of node on the cluster.
 Use this constraint when compiling code if you wish to ensure it can run on any standard node on the cluster.
 - `nogpu`: nodes without GPUs.
 - `standard`: nodes without GPUs or extra memory.
 Useful for protecting special nodes in a private partition for jobs that can use the extra capabilities.
 - `singleprecision`: nodes with single-precision only capable GPUs (e.g. GTX 1080s, RTX 2080s).
 - `doubleprecision`: nodes with double-precision capable GPUs (e.g. K80s, P100s and V100s).
+- GPU type (e.g. `v100`): nodes with a specific type of GPU.
 - `bigtmp`: nodes with at least 1.5T of local storage in `/tmp`.
 Useful to ensure that your code will have sufficient space if it uses local storage (e.g. Gaussian's `$GAUSS_SCRDIR`).

 !!!tip
     Use the command `scontrol show node <hostname>`, replacing `<hostname>` with the node's name you're interested in, to see more information about the node including its features.